 Mercury

 There are a variety of health hazards associated with mercury.
 These are particularly serious in the event of a fire, or for personnel engaged in mercury maintenance and clean- up operations.
-Sources of mercury include lantern bearing baths in lighthouses, the residual contamination in surrounding areas from these baths or from leaking storage containers, certain electrical relays and control gear, and some types of primary batteries.
+Sources of mercury include lantern bearing baths in lighthouses, the residual contamination in surrounding areas from these baths, or from leaking storage containers, certain electrical relays and control gear, and some types of primary batteries.
 The following actions can be taken to deal with issues related to mercury:

-Use mercury- free batteries.
+Use mercury- free batteries

-Phase out mercury-containing relays and return the ones currently in use to the manufacturer for recycling when they are no longer serviceable.
+Phase out mercury-containing relays and return the ones currently in use to the manufacturer for recycling when they are no longer serviceable

-Evaluate the area to determine the presence of residual mercury.
+Evaluate the area to determine the presence of residual mercury

-Provide adequate fire safety signage that points out the presence of mercury.
+Provide adequate fire safety signage that points out the presence of mercury

-Use licensed contractors to clean equipment and dispose of contaminated waste.
+Use licensed contractors to clean equipment and dispose of contaminated waste

-Design-out mercury bearings.
+Design-out mercury bearings

-Decontaminate structures.
+Decontaminate structures

 Store clean mercury in well- ventilated areas.
-Use appropriate containers.
+Use appropriate containers

 Disposal of mercury-related waste should be carried out in a timely manner, and this material should not be allowed to accumulate in large quantities.
 Label the waste containers and store appropriately in a well- ventilated area until disposal by an authorized agent.